-- A variety of housing types;
+- a) A variety of housing types;

 - b) Commercial uses;

 - c) Industrial uses;

 - d) Community Facilities;

-- e) Natural Heritage System features and ecological functions elements;

-- f) Recreation and Open Space, including active and passive recreation

-activities; and

-g) Other specific land use designations necessary to reflect the unique needs and character of each Urban Area.
+- e) Natural Heritage System features and ecological functions; - f) Recreation and Open Space, including active and passive recreation activities; and - g) Other specific land use designations necessary to reflect the unique needs and character of each Urban Area.

 New livestock operations shall not be permitted in Urban Areas.
-No expansion of Expansions of existing livestock operations shall not be permitted beyond the existing requirements of the Minimum Distance Separation Formula II.
+Expansions of existing livestock operations shall not be permitted beyond the requirements of the Minimum Distance Separation Formula.